demismeneghetti/java8-completion-stage/README.md

 ```

 Notice that if you call the **ask()** method, it will block your client forever, since we are not using a Callable object in somewhere.

+Sometimes you want to signal failure.
+As you know Future objects can handle either wrapped result or exception